-In reviews of the current Cayman, we've run out of synonyms for "awesome."
-Handling basically doesn't get any better than this, particularly given how comfortable the Cayman can be on a daily basis.
-The textbook driving dynamics combined with Porsche's nearly infallible electronic driving aids will make you feel like a Formula One hero every time you take a corner.
-We also applaud Porsche for taking the interior to the next level, as the Cayman now feels like a premium sports car in its own right rather than a junior 911.
-Alas, the Cayman remains a junior 911 in the engine room -- keeping the 911 a few horses ahead is a matter of company policy -- but only the pathologically power-hungry will find the sublime 3.4-liter engine lacking, and the 2.7-liter mill is a thrill in its own right.
+Reviews of the second-generation Cayman left us scrambling for synonyms for "awesome."
+Handling basically doesn't get any better, and it is even more impressive given how comfortable the Cayman can be on a daily basis.
+The textbook driving dynamics combined with Porsche's nearly infallible electronic driving aids will make you feel like a Formula 1 hero every time you take a corner.
+Also appreciated was the much-improved interior, which provided the proper premium brand ambiance.
+As far as engine performance, only the pathologically power-hungry would find either 3.4-liter engine lacking, and the 2.7-liter mill is a thrill in its own right.

 The previous, first-generation Cayman was produced for the 2006 to 2012 model years (there was no Cayman for 2013).
 Like its successor, it was based on the Boxster of its era, substituting a fixed roof for the Boxster's soft top.
 For 2006, only the Cayman S model was available, powered by a 3.4-liter flat-six rated at 295 hp that was paired to either a six-speed manual transmission or an optional five-speed automatic with Tiptronic manual control.
 The base Cayman model launched for 2007, featuring a 2.7-liter six-cylinder with 245 hp and a five-speed manual transmission as standard.
 A six-speed manual and a five-speed automatic were also offered.